prestsoftware/prest/docs/src/index.rst

 Declarations
 ------------

-Prest |version| is open-source under the `3-Clause BSD license <https://opensource.org/licenses/BSD-3-Clause>`_ (see :ref:`statement <license>`).

-Prest |version| does not collect any data entered by its users.
+Prest does not collect any data entered by its users.

-The latest version of Prest will always be available online for free.
+Prest is open-source software and its latest version will always be available online for free.

 Contact